ChenyunZhang/Codera/README.md

 3. finished CRUD for question model.
 4. nested question route from user route.
 5. get question create and question delete work.
-6. the question index page is not working. 😟
+6. the question index page is not working.😟

 ## 9/4/2020
 1. alerts are not working (fixed)